KAVA & KRATOM: ARE THEY SAFE TOGETHER?

-Kava, or kava-kava as it is sometimes referred to, is a crop from the Western Pacific that has been in use as a folk medicine and sacramental herb for centuries.
+Kava, or kava-kava as it is sometimes called, is a crop from the Western Pacific that has been in use as a folk medicine and sacramental herb for centuries.
 The greenish-brown root of kava-kava produces changes in brain waves which instill a state of calm.
 For this reason, it is considered a viable herbal alternative to prescription meds like Valium.

 Kava exhibits potent anti-convulsant, anxiolytic (anti-anxiety) and muscle relaxant properties.
 It is implemented in the treatment of sleeplessness, stress relief and restlessness.
 It has even been shown to help fight cancer.
 It is believed to boost immunity, combat breast cancer and produce a pleasant sense of euphoria.